Back to Forests

 Without a Moral Law, Justice Is Just Power

-If there’s no objective morality, then justice is just a word we use to decorate our preferences.
+If there is no objective morality, then justice is just a word we use to decorate our preferences.

 Without a standard outside of us: